by Donna P. Noland

 Cowboy Ethics might not seem to have anything to do with dogs, fighting City Hall or standing up for our legislative rights as dog owners but bear with me.

 I see a connection, especially to those of us who grew up with Roy and Dale, John Wayne, and other such cowboy heroes.
-I feel this is really relevant to what’s happening right now in politics, in the fight for animal welfare vs. animal rights, and who we are today.
+I feel this is really relevant to what’s happening right now in politics and who we are today.

 James P. Owen is the originator of “cowboy ethics” and “The Code of the West”.
 As Mr. Owen outlines it, this is the code that all cowboys followed then and today: